fbpx

 In addition to Wildlife Victoria recognising a need for a nimble, mobile, in-field service that can meet day-to-day wildlife veterinary needs we also identified a need for this service to have the capacity to be deployed during major emergencies.

-As a statewide Emergency Response Service, Wildlife Victoria is committed to providing veterinary services to wildlife in need across the state.
+Kangaroo being treated in fieldAs a statewide Emergency Response Service, Wildlife Victoria is committed to providing veterinary services to wildlife in need across the state.
 In response to increased case volumes, a need for specialised wildlife-specific veterinarian services, and a general increase in population within the regions, Wildlife Victoria has established two TVS hubs located in Nunawading and West Gippsland.

-Each hub is staffed in shifts with two veterinarians and 2 vet nurses operating from a custom-built 4WD vehicle.
+Each hub is staffed in shifts with two veterinarians and two vet nurses operating from a custom-built 4WD vehicle.
 The TVS vehicle is fully equipped to perform detailed, roadside assessments which significantly reduces diagnostic time, allowing staff to provide appropriate care quickly to reduce animal suffering, and to improve health outcomes for treatable animals.
 Each vehicle is equipped with specialist and essential veterinary equipment including a mobile X-Ray machine, mobile anaesthesia machine, a darting gun, medications, veterinary consumables such as bandages and dressings, pull out treatment tables, fluid pumps and items for basic pathology such as a microscope and centrifuge.

 • The Wildlife Victoria Travelling Veterinary Service is provided at no cost to the Victorian community and to Wildlife Victoria volunteer rescuers and rehabilitators, saving our compassionate and hardworking volunteers thousands of dollars.